- Fan Zone

 Since Annette Acuff was hired as assistant track & field coach and head cross country coach in 2000, Binghamton has built a successful Division I distance program from the ground up.

 Equally impressive has been Acuff’s role as the head cross country coach.
-She guided the Bearcat men’s team to the 2009 America East championship, a runner-up finish the following year and a third-place finish in 2008.
-During that three-year stretch, Binghamton posted eight all-conference selections, including the 2009 individual champion in van Ingen.
+She guided the Bearcat men’s team to the 2009 America East championship, runner-up finishes in 2010 and 2014 as well as a third-place finish in 2008.
+During the past six years, Binghamton posted 10 all-conference selections, including the 2009 individual champion in van Ingen.
 Acuff’s work has not gone unnoticed by her peers as she was voted the America East Coach of the Year in 2009.

-On the regional level, the Bearcat men’s cross country team was ranked in the USTFCCCA Northeast Region from 2008-10 and finished a program-best eighth at the 2009 regional meet. van Ingen, meanwhile advanced to the NCAA Division Championship twice during his career and finished 43rd overall at the 2010 national meet.
+On the regional level, the Bearcat men’s cross country team has been ranked in the USTFCCCA Northeast Region from four times in the past six seasons.
+It finished a program-best eighth at the 2009 regional meet and was 10th last year. van Ingen, meanwhile advanced to the NCAA Division Championship twice during his career and finished 43rd overall at the 2010 national meet.

 The women’s cross country team had the top freshman finisher at the 2009 America East Cross Country Meet and has posted six all-conference selections since 2004.
 In addition, the Bearcat women have had two All-Northeast Region selections as well as the 2006 ECAC individual champion.